Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Theoretical Results

 To understand the maximum frequency for QAOA$_1$ on Ising models, it is useful to reinterpret the Fourier series in \cref{qaoa_fourier_exp}.
 This representation frames the expectation value of QAOA$_1$, as described in \cref{qaoa_ozaeta_thm} and \cref{qaoa_ozaeta_col}, as a bandlimited two-dimensional signal.
 For clarity in the subsequent analysis, we begin by formally defining the concept of a bandlimited function. \begin{definition} Let $T > 0$ be the period and $K \in \mathbb{N}$ a positive integer.
 A periodic function $f(t)$ with period $T$ is called \emph{bandlimited} to bandwidth $K \omega_0$, where $\omega_0 = 2\pi/T$, if it can be expressed as

 where $c_k = 0$ for all integers $k$ with $|k| > K$. \end{definition}

-Since the $\beta$ parameter in \cref{qaoa_ozaeta_thm} and \cref{qaoa_ozaeta_col} is independent of the problem Hamiltonian $H_P$, we treat it as a constant prefactor for any fixed value of $\beta$ and focus our analysis on the $\gamma$ parameter.
+For any fixed value of $\beta$, we treat the $\beta$-dependent terms in \cref{qaoa_ozaeta_thm,qaoa_ozaeta_col} as prefactors and focus on the $\gamma$-dependence.
+This is because the instance-dependent oscillatory structure enters through $\gamma$, which is weighted by the couplings and external fields in the closed-form expressions, and equivalently appears through the phase factors $e^{i \gamma\left(\lambda_j-\lambda_k\right)}$ in the Fourier representation of \cref{qaoa_fourier_exp}.
 The signal along the $\gamma$ dimension---representing the cost landscape---is periodic only if the weights of the problem instance are commensurable\footnote{Two values are said to be commensurable if their ratio is a rational number, meaning they share a common measure or can be expressed as integer multiples of a common unit.}.

 For a bandlimited function $f(t)$ as defined in \cref{bandlimited_f_def}, we denote its maximum angular frequency by $\omega_{\max }[f]$, where $\omega = 2\pi \nu$ relates angular frequency to the ordinary frequency $\nu$.
 The following theorem leverages the closed-form expressions in \cref{qaoa_ozaeta_thm} to compute the maximum angular frequency of the expectation value in QAOA$_1$, specifically for the $\gamma$-dependent terms in Ising models with fields. \begin{theorem} Consider the QAOA$_1$ state $|\gamma, \beta\rangle$ for an arbitrary Ising model with fields.
 For any fixed $\beta$, the maximum angular frequency of the $\gamma$-dependent terms in the expectation value of the Hamiltonian $H_P$, as defined in \cref{qising_eqn}, is given by: